DLR-AMR/t8code_JOSS/paper.md

 feature search and more. t8code can manage meshes with over one trillion mesh elements [@holke_optimized_2021] and scales up to one million parallel processes [@holke_scalable_2018].
-It is intended to be used as mesh management back end in scientific and engineering simulation codes paving the way towards high-performance applications of the upcoming exascale era.
+It is intended to be used as mesh management backend in scientific and engineering simulation codes paving the way towards high-performance applications of the upcoming exascale era.